 Units

-Units to be metric as used in the Australian Journals.
+Units to be metric.
 For example, grain yield was 5.4 t/ha and its water use efficiency was 10.4 kg/ha/mm.

-Results
+Results (can be omitted for summary paper)

 Ensuring continuity in the publication of the proceedings is a challenge because of the different types of the five year intervals between international conferences, and rotation of the organising committee.
 This template will help future conference organisers maintain key features of previous proceedings while allowing flexibility to incorporate new publishing technology.